mrocklin/pymarkdown/README.md

     with potentially missing or wrong results
     ```

-We run pymarkdown and looks at updated results:
+We run pymarkdown and look at updated results:

     $ pymarkdown text.md text.out.md